 If every Tuesday afternoon you wheeled your garbage cans out to the curb and saw your next-door neighbor doing the very same thing, your neighbor would be me.

 I write about spirituality in everyday life.
-My newest book is Hand Wash Cold: Care Instructions for an Ordinary Life (New World Library, April 2010).
-My writing is also included in several anthologies.
-The two most recent are The Mindfulness Revolution (Shambhala, March 2011) and The Best Buddhist Writing 2011 (Shambhala, Sept.
-2011).
+My next book is Paradise in Plain Sight: Lessons from a Zen Garden (New World Library, May 2014).
+I also wrote Hand Wash Cold: Care Instructions for an Ordinary Life (New World Library, 2010) and Momma Zen: Walking the Crooked Path of Motherhood (Shambhala, 2006) My writing is also included in several anthologies.
+The most recent are The Best Buddhist Writing 2013 (Shambhala, 2013), The Mindful Way Through Pregnancy (Shambhala, 2012), The Mindfulness Revolution (Shambhala, 2011) and Right Here With You: Bringing Mindful Awareness into Our Relationships (Shambhala, 2011).

 My middle name is pronounced “May-zen” and it is my dharma name, or Buddhist name.
 When my daughter was little, I wrote a book called Momma Zen, and now some people call me that.
 I also answer to Maezen, or to Karen, or to Mom, or to Mrs. Miller, or to anything at all.
 The point is, I answer.
 And when I do, I say, “yes.”
 I try to say “yes” to whatever I’m asked.
 That means I’m happy to speak to community groups, schools, churches or conferences – any group that wants to be transported to a realm of calm assurance and infinite patience in 90 minutes or less.
 I also host my own one-day retreats around the country.
 For information about where I’m speaking soon, look here.
 For details about upcoming retreats, check here.
 Contact me to arrange an appearance near you.